A uniform kernel trick for high-dimensional two-sample problems: Main results

-Finally, \ref{itm:Par} is a technical requirement to derive the asymptotic distribution of the test statistic under the alternative hypothesis using the results in \cite{Carcamo2020} and \ref{itm:Sam} is necessary for the associated empirical processes to converge.
+Finally, \ref{itm:Par} is a technical requirement to derive the asymptotic distribution of the test statistic under the alternative hypothesis using the results in \cite{Carcamo2020}. \ref{itm:Sam} is necessary for the combination of the associated empirical processes to converge.

-A detailed inspection of the proofs in Section \ref{sec:Proofs} shows that various of the previous assumptions could be weakened in several ways at the expense of some additional complications in the statements of the results.
-As the practical gain is modest, we opt for the present (slightly more restrictive but simpler) formulation.

-\textit{Examples of families of kernels}
+\subsubsection{Examples of families of kernels}

-The hypotheses above can be verified for most families of kernels that are used in practice by properly choosing (a subset of) the parameter space.
+The hypotheses above can be verified for most families of kernels that are used in practice by properly choosing the parameter space.
 The most demanding assumption about the kernel family is perhaps \ref{itm:Dom}.
-This condition is always satisfied (in any dimension) for finite families of kernels (i.e., when $\Lambda$ is a finite set) that are bounded on the diagonal.
-In this case, each element of the collection of positive definite kernels is dominated by the sum of them.
+In particular, this always ensures the applicability of the results, both in high and infinite dimensions, since the practical implementation of the procedure is carried out by choosing a grid of points in the parameter space; see Section \ref{sec:empirical}.

-When $\mathcal{X}=\R^d$, a finite-dimensional space, the usual parametric families of kernels often generate a nested collection of RKHS; see \cite{ZhangZhao2013}.
-This means that for $\lambda_1,\lambda_2\in\Lambda$, there exists a constant $c=c(\lambda_1,\lambda_2,d)$ such that $k_{\lambda_1}\ll c\,k_{\lambda_2}$ (or the other way around).
+When $\mathcal{X}=\mathbb{R}^{d}$, a finite-dimensional space, the usual parametric families of kernels often generate a nested collection of RKHS; see \cite{ZhangZhao2013}.
+This means that for $\lambda_{1},\lambda_{2}\in\Lambda$, there exists a constant $c=c\left(\lambda_{1},\lambda_{2},d\right)$ such that $k_{\lambda_{1}}\ll c\,k_{\lambda_{2}}$ (or the other way around).
 In such cases, \ref{itm:Dom} is valid for a compact subset $\Lambda$ of the whole parametric space by using one of the kernels of the family as the bounding kernel $k$ in \ref{itm:Dom}.
-Some important examples included in this setting are the families of Gaussian and Laplacian kernels, inverse multiquadrics kernels, B-spline kernels, Matérn kernels, among others; see \cite[Theorems 3.5, 3.6, and 3.7]{ZhangZhao2013} and \cite{Sriperumbudur2016}.
+Some important examples included in this setting are the families of Gaussian and Laplacian kernels, inverse multiquadrics kernels, B-spline kernels, Matérn kernels, among others; see \cite{Sriperumbudur2016} and \cite[Theorems 3.5, 3.6, and 3.7]{ZhangZhao2013}.